RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 <img src="../cicd/captures/envsettings1.png"  width="300">

+You add the following code directly below that line.
 The first section of the code below assures the 'active' checkbox for all config_splits are unchecked.
 The remainder of the code detects which environment you are in, and based on that environment flips the checkbox to 'active'.

 <img src="../cicd/captures/envsettingscode1.png"  width="600">
 <img src="../cicd/captures/envsettingscode2.png"  width="600">